romannjoroge/Assembly-Language-Programming/README.md

     ; our code
 ```
 ### Making a system call
 To switch control from our program to the interrupt handler i.e to create an interrupt we make an interrupt call with the **int** command.
 The interrupt command takes as an operand a hex number that specifies which interrupt handler to choose.
 One of the interrupt handlers is the **system call interrupt** handler (0x80).
 The system call interrupt handler has a list of system calls it can make e.g sys_exit or sys_write.
 In order to tell it what call to make we place a value in the **eax** register.
 A **value of 1 represents the sys_exit** command while a **value of 4 represents sys_write**.
 Different system calls take arguements from a different number of registers.
-For example the sys_write call takes the **message length arguement from the edx register, message to write from ecx register and file descriptor from ebx register**.
+For example the sys_write call takes the **message length arguement from the edx register, pointer to the message to write from ecx register and file descriptor from ebx register**.
 ```assembly
 mov eax, 4
 mov edx, 1